-But – let all your troubles fade away because this hummus is specifically made Low-FODMAP and is still full of flavour!
+But – let all your troubles fade away because this hummus is specifically made Low FODMAP and is still full of flavour!
+And we have more easy low FODMAP diet recipes as well.
+Try this low FODMAP BBQ chilli recipe or this super flavourful low FODMAP pad thai recipe!

-Hummus is a great snack to help you get through the morning before lunch, as its primary ingredient is chickpeas which is full of protein to keep you full!
+Hummus is a great snack to help you get through the dreaded afternoon crash.
+Its primary ingredient is chickpeas, which is full of protein and fibre to keep you full!

-An important note about chickpeas is that it is important to use canned, instead of dried.
-Since FODMAPS are water-soluble, during processing some of the FODMAPS will leach out into the water brine and decrease the overall content in the chickpeas.
-Thereby making a ¼ of a cup of chickpeas a Low-FODMAP snack!
+An important note about chickpeas is that it is important to use canned, instead of dried for the low FODMAP diet.
+Since FODMAPS are water-soluble, during processing some of the FODMAPS will leach out into the water brine and decrease the overall content in the canned chickpeas.
+Therefore, ¼ of a cup of canned and rinsed chickpeas is a low FODMAP snack!

-Pair with your favourite Low-FODMAP veggies, or crackers, and you are good to go!
+Pair this hummus with your favourite low-FODMAP veggies, or crackers, and you are good to go!

 - 2 red peppers